OptimalSolver/Optimal_BPPLIB_Augmented_Non_IRUP/README.md

 # BPPLIB
-Solutions for http://or.dei.unibo.it/library/bpplib Augmented Non IRUP Instances
+Solutions for http://or.dei.unibo.it/library/bpplib (unsolved) Augmented Non IRUP Instances